-Fig.2.
-Strut tests: a) standpoint view and b) schematics of strut with initial imperfection and lateral deflection members before applying external loads.
-The levels of the self-stress state can be defined as the normal elongation of the cross cables, i.e. the strain $p_0 = (s_0 - s_n)/s_n$ , where $s_n$ is the natural (unstressed) length of the cross cable and $s_0$ is the length of the cross cable after prestressing the module.
+Fig. 2.
+Strut tests: (a) standpoint view and (b) schematics of strut with initial imperfection and lateral deflection

+The tensegrity modules under consideration are characterized by the one self-stress state that is introduced initially in the members before applying external loads.
+The levels of the selfstress state can be defined as the normal elongation of the cross cables, i.e. the strain $p_0 = (s_0 - s_n)/s_n$, where s_n is the natural (unstressed) length of the cross cable and s_0 is the length of the cross cable after prestressing the module.
 All lengths and forces are theoretically the same in each cross cable if symmetrical configurations of the self-stress state are assumed.
-After prestressing, the length of the cross cable is equal to $s_0 = s_n(1 + p_0)$ , while the force is equal to $N{s0} = E_s A_s p_0$ , where $E_s A_s / s_n$ is the elastic axial stiffness.
+After prestressing, the length of the cross cable is equal to $s_0 = s_n(1+p_0)$, while the force is equal to $N{s0} = E_s A_s p_0$, where $E_s A_s/s_n$ is the elastic axial stiffness.
 The lengths and forces in base cables and struts can be theoretically calculated based on the self-stress states and the lengths of elements.
 The tests on the tensegrity modules were performed at six prestress levels for each of the two types of struts.
-The levels of the self-stress state applied in the experimental tests are shown in Table 3 as the normal prestrain of the cross cables, together with the values of the prestressing forces.
+The levels of the self-stress state applied in the experimental tests are shown in Table 3 as the normal pre-strain of the cross cables, together with the values of the prestressing forces.
 Please note that the theoretically calculated forces in base cables are different than forces measured in the physical mock-ups.